 We want to share two important observations about this goal.
 First, this goal, along with Explore Initial Scope, Coordinate Activities, and Identify Initial Technical Strategy seem to take the brunt of your process tailoring efforts when working at scale.
 It really does seem to be one of those Pareto situations where 20% addresses 80% of the work, more on this in a future blog posting.
 As you saw in the discussion of the process issues, the process tailoring decisions that you make regarding this goal will vary greatly based on the various scaling factors.
 Second, as with all process goal diagrams, the one above doesn’t provide an exhaustive list of options although it does provide a pretty good start.

 We’re firm believers that a team should tailor their strategy, including their team structure, their work environment, and their process, to reflect the situation that they find themselves in.
 When it comes to process tailoring, process goal diagrams not only help teams to identify the issues they need to consider they also summarize potential options available to them.
 Agile teams with a minimal bit of process guidance such as this are in a much better situation to tailor their approach that teams that are trying to figure it out on their own.
-The DAD process decision framework provides this guidance.
+The DA toolkit provides this guidance.